rohith-ramamoorthy/M2_EmbSys/Project/1_Requirement/README.md

  # 4W"S and 1H
  ## WHO
+ The device can be used by anyone inside the vehicle.

  ## WHAT

  ## WHEN
+ when the temperatur is change in car, this project will display the details

  ## WHERE
+ In side the car, house, industry etc.

  ## HOW
+ Microcontroller will activate the heat generator.

  ### High Level Requirements
 | ID | Descriation |